 Driving large capacitive loads can cause stability problems for voltage feedback op amps.
-As the load capacitance increases, the feedback loop's phase margin decreases and the closed-loop bandwidth is reduced.
+As the load capacitance increases, the feedback loop's phase margin decreases, and the closed-loop bandwidth is reduced.
 This produces gain peaking in the frequency response, with overshoot and ringing in the step response.
-While a unity-gain buffer (G = +1) is the most sensitive to capacitive loads, all gains show the same general behavior.
+While a unity-gain buffer (G = +1 V/V) is the most sensitive to the capacitive loads, all gains show the same general behavior.

-When driving large capacitive loads with these op amps (e.g., > 100 pF when G = +1), a small series resistor at the output (R{ISO} in Figure 4-4) improves the feedback loop's phase margin (stability) by making the output load resistive at higher frequencies.
+When driving large capacitive loads with the MCP6441/2/4 op amp (e.g., > 100 pF when G = +1 V/V), a small series resistor at the output (R{ISO} in Figure 4-4) improves the feedback loop's phase margin (stability) by making the output load resistive at higher frequencies.
 The bandwidth will be generally lower than the bandwidth with no capacitance load.